 The Wooden Shoe Tulip Farm is near Woodburn, Oregon, and hosts TulipFest from late March to early May.
 The best bloom is expected the second week of April.
-Check their website for updates about COVID-19 closures – their season opening is currently on delay.

 Featuring wagon rides, a children’s play area, a tour train, a cow train, food trucks, a wine tasting room, a market, oh…and tulips.
 Lots and lots of tulips!
 Forty acres of tulips create a colorful carpet laid out before Mt.
 Hood, creating a stunning backdrop for photos and making memories with your kids.